Copyright: EPI Inc. Contact: tech@epi-eng.com

 The Mark-9 was used very successfully on the GP-5 Reno Racer., and was also an integral component of the EngineAir 450-HP turbocharged V8 powerplant used on more than 25 LancAir-4P aircraft.

-Our most-recent PSRU is the very refined Mark-15.
-Our most-recent transmission system is the Mark-25, which is a complete power transmission system for a new turbine helicopter.
+Our most-recent large PSRU is the very refined Mark-15, that can accommodate input torque values in excess of 1600 lb-ft.
+Another recent transmission system is the Mark-25, which is a complete power transmission system for a new turbine helicopter, and the Mark-27, a PSRU for high-performance VW engine systems.

 As a part of our powerplant packages, we design Engine Subsystems and Accessory Drives.